semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 A CI/CD pipeline is a codified standard of quality and procedure for making a release.
 By rejecting any change that breaks any of the rules, the pipeline acts as a gatekeeper of quality.
 It protects the production environment from unverified code.
 It pushes the team to work in the spirit of continuous improvement.

-This is why it's important to maintain the discipline of having every single change go through the pipeline before reaching production.
+It’s crucial to maintain the discipline of having every single change go through the pipeline before reaching production.
 The CI/CD pipeline should be the only way code can reach production.

 It can be tempting to break this rule in cases of seemingly exceptional circumstances and revert to manual procedures that circumvent the pipeline.
-On the contrary, the times of crisis are exactly when the pipeline delivers value, by making sure that the system doesn't degrade even further.
-When timing is critical, the pipeline should be used to roll back to the previous release.
+On the contrary, the times of crisis are exactly when the pipeline delivers value by making sure that the system doesn’t degrade even further.
+When timing is critical, the pipeline should roll back to the previous release.

 Once it happens that the configuration and history of the CI/CD pipeline diverge from what teams do in reality, it’s difficult to re-establish the automation and the culture of quality.
-For this reason, it’s important to invest time in making the pipeline fast, so that no one feels encouraged to skip it.
+For this reason, it’s important to invest time in making the pipeline fast so that no one feels encouraged to skip it.

 ### 3.3.2 Developers Can Deploy to Production-Like Staging Environments at a Push of a Button

 An ideal CI/CD pipeline is almost invisible.
 Developers get feedback from tests without losing focus and deploy with a single command or button press.
-There's no delay between intent and actualization.
+There’s no delay between intent and actualization.
 Anything that gets in the way of that ideal state is undesirable.

 Developers should be the ones who deploy their code.
-This is in line with the general principle of "You build it, you run it".
+This is in line with the general principle of “You build it, you run it”.
 Delegating that task to anyone else simply makes the process an order of magnitude slower and more complicated.

 Developers who build containerized microservices need to have a staging Kubernetes cluster where they can deploy at will.
-Alternatively, they need a way to deploy a canary build, which we will describe later in the book.
+Alternatively, they need a way to deploy a canary build, which we describe later in the book.

 ![Deploy button on Semaphore](figures/03-deploy-button.png){ width=80% }

 The deployment operation needs to be streamlined to a single command that is trivial to run and very unlikely to fail.
-This is the task for the person or team who is setting up the infrastructure at the beginning of the project.
 A more complicated deployment sequence invites human and infrastructure errors that slow down the progress.

 ### 3.3.3 Always Use the Same Environment

 Before containers, the realistic advice would be to make the pipeline, staging, and production as similar as possible.
-This helps ensure that the automated tests which we run in the CI/CD pipeline accurately reflect how the change would behave in production.
+The goal is to ensure that the automated tests which we run in the CI/CD pipeline accurately reflect how the change would behave in production.
 The bigger the differences between staging and production, the higher is the chance of introducing bugs.

 Today containers guarantee that your code always runs in the same environment.
 You can run your entire CI/CD pipeline in your custom Docker containers.
-And you can be sure that the containers that you build early in the pipeline will be bit-exact in further pipeline tests, staging, and production.
+And you can be sure that the containers that you build early in the pipeline are bit-exact in further pipeline tests, staging, and production.

 Other environments are still not the same as production, since reproducing the same infrastructure and load is expensive.
 However, the differences are manageable, and we get to avoid most of the errors that would have occurred with non-identical environments.

 Chapter 1 includes a roadmap for adopting Docker for this purpose.
 Chapter 2 described some of the advanced deployment strategies that you can use with Kubernetes.
 Strategies like blue-green and canary deployment reduce the risk of bad deploys.
-Now that we know what a good CI/CD pipeline should look like, it's time to start implementing it.
+Now that we know what a proper CI/CD pipeline should look like, it’s time to start implementing it.

 [^jez]: What is Proper Continuous Integration, Semaphore [https://semaphoreci.com/blog/2017/03/02/what-is-proper-continuous-integration.html](https://semaphoreci.com/blog/2017/03/02/what-is-proper-continuous-integration.html)